 NYC property transfers use several types of deeds, each with different levels of protection for the buyer:

-ACRIS covers Manhattan, Brooklyn, Queens, and the Bronx.
-Staten Island deed records are filed with the Richmond County Clerk and require a separate search.
 RegWatch covers all five boroughs in one search.
+ACRIS only covers Manhattan, Brooklyn, Queens, and the Bronx — Staten Island deed records are filed separately with the Richmond County Clerk and require a different system.
+RegWatch pulls both so you do not have to know which office holds the record.

-ACRIS contains records dating back to 1966 for most boroughs.
-Some older documents may not be digitized.
-For pre-1966 records, you may need to visit the City Register office in person.
+ACRIS contains records dating back to 1966 for most boroughs, and some older documents may not be digitized — for pre-1966 records you may need to visit the City Register office in person.
+RegWatch surfaces the digitized ACRIS history alongside the rest of a property's record so you can read the chain of title in context.

 Search 9.4M+ properties across NYC, NJ & CT.
 Unlimited free property data – no credit card required.